 - Powerful software features for visualizing and analyzing dynamic ellipsometric data

 - Adapters for mounting the Film Sense source and detector units to standard 2.75” or 1.33″ conflat vacuum flanges (windows not included)

 - Easy to adjust tilt stages for beam alignment

 - In situ applications are varied and diverse.
 Contact Film Sense for more detailed mounting specifications and 3D CAD files to help integrate Film Sense Ellipsometers with your process chamber.

-FS-1EX Mounted on Kurt Lesker ALD Chamber
+FS-8 with Auto-Align option, on Kurt Lesker ALD Chamber

 FS-1 Mounted on AJA Sputter Chamber

 Film Sense Ellipsometers have been installed for in situ measurements on many different reactors,

 including custom designs, commercial reactors, and on the applications below.

 “To summarize our nearly 5-year ownership experience of the FS-1 tool, all I can say, it’s most probably by far the highest performance/cost tool I have ever acquired in my independent research career.
 Besides the tool itself, as an ellipsometry expert, Film Sense has been very responsive to our data analysis/fit inquiries and saved us valuable research time by sharing his expertise.
 We are looking forward to getting their latest generation system with additional features that we can integrate for good on either of the reactors.
 Right now, our single FS-1 tool is going back-and-forth between thermal and plasma reactor based on our needs.”